Minamoto no Yoshiie: The Later Three Years' War

 Over twenty years later, Yoshiie was the chief commander in another important conflict of the Heian period.
 Beginning in 1083, he battled the Kiyohara family, who had fought alongside him and his father against the Abe, but who had since proven themselves poor rulers of the northern provinces.

 Named Governor of Mutsu province in 1083, Yoshiie took it upon himself, without orders from the Imperial Court, to bring some peace and order to the region.
 A series of disputes between Kiyohara no Masahira, Kiyohara no Narihira, and Kiyohara no Iehira over leadership of the clan had turned to violence.

 There emerged a series of battles and skirmishes between Yoshiie's forces and those of the various Kiyohara sub-factions.
 Everything came to a head in 1087, at the Kanazawa stockade.
-Yoshiie, along with his younger brother, Minamoto no Yoshimitsu, assaulted the position held by Kiyohara no Iehira and his uncle Kiyohara no Takahira.
+Yoshiie, along with his younger brother, Minamoto no Yoshimitsu and Fujiwara no Kiyohira, assaulted the position held by Kiyohara no Iehira and his uncle Kiyohara no Takahira.
 After many months of failed starts and skirmishes, the stockade was set aflame, and both Takahira and Iehira were killed.
 The Minamoto forces suffered great losses as well.
 But it is said that Yoshiie was an especially skilled leader, keeping morale up and preserving a degree of discipline among the warriors.

 Later life

-In 1108, Yoshiie disapproved the government and started a revolt which was put down in by Taira general Masamori, father of Taira no Tadamori.
+He and his younger brother Minamoto no Yoshitsuna were imperial guards for Emperor Shirakawa forming the Hokumen no Bushi.
+At 1098 he was invited to the Imperial Palace which was a high honor at the time.
+In 1106, Yoshiie’s son Yoshichika disapproved the government and started a revolt which was put down in by Taira general Masamori, father of Taira no Tadamori.
 That same year he died.
 Despite his early death, Yoshiie was remembered by many as a skilled warrior and a respected leader.
 He was revered as a patron saint of the warrior class and was celebrated in Japanese literature and folklore for centuries after his death.
+Yoshiie "would go on to be admired by his contemporaries as the greatest warrior."

+Emperor Goshirakawa compiled the Ryojin Hishō, a collection of short stories and poems that were well-known during his time.
+One poem in the collection says: “In the deep mountains where all the birds live, there lives the Minamoto clan.
+Of all of them, Hachimantarō is the most formidable.”
+This poem is proof that Minamoto no Yoshiie was especially feared among the Genji clan because of his brutal demeanor and strength.